EvilFlowersCatalog/evilflowers-importer/README.md

 # Run the application
 python -m evilflowers_importer \
   --input-dir "$INPUT_DIR" \
-  --output "$OUTPUT_DIR" \
+  --results-file "$RESULTS_FILE" \
   --verbose

-echo "Book metadata has been exported to $OUTPUT_DIR/index.parquet and $OUTPUT_DIR/index.csv"
+echo "Book progress data has been exported to $RESULTS_FILE"
 ```

 ## Output

-The application generates both Parquet and CSV files in the specified output directory with the following columns:
+The application generates a JSON file at the specified path with progress data.
+Each entry in the JSON file contains the following fields:
 - dirname: Path to the book directory
 - title: Book title
 - authors: List of book authors (pipe-separated in the output files)